swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 - ``Sloth/update(_:)-jixx``
 ```

-In the example above, both symbols are functions so you need the unique
+In the example above, both symbols are functions, so you need the unique
 identifiers to disambiguate the `Sloth/update(_:)` link.

 Unique identifiers aren't the only way to disambiguate symbol links.
 If a symbol